BLOG SUBMISSION GUIDELINES

 - Skill development

-- Adds value for the readers to improve their work or career.
+- Adds value for the readers to improve their marketing work or career.

-- Article points are backed up with clear arguments, facts, research, or statistics.
-You must hyperlink to external sources that provide supporting evidence.
+- Article points are backed by with clear arguments, facts, research, or statistics.
+Links are to original sources of data—not other articles referencing that data—or to highly trusted media sites.
+Do not link to sites or pages that are selling something.
+Do not place links in the first paragraph.
 The AMA New York Blog has a zero-tolerance policy for plagiarism.

-- Does one of the following: builds curiosity, helps solve a problem, provides practical tips.
+- Blog submission does one of the following: builds curiosity, helps solve a marketing problem, provides practical marketing tips.

-- Supply metadata in the form of a title (50 to 75 characters) and a description (100 to 150 characters), both containing your keyword and written to inspire clicks.
+- Supply metadata in the form of a title (50 to 75 characters) and a description (100 to 150 characters).
+Include keywords.

 5 Simple Steps to Write an SEO-Friendly Blog Post: